JitenPalaparthi/golang-training-questglobal/kubernetes/README.md

 - Service types:
 1. ClusterIP : By default the type of the service is .The service can be accessed inside the cluster.
 2. NodePort: The service can be accessed using node ip address.
 Automatically port is picked by the kubernetes if not given.
 The port range is 30000-32767
+The application can be accessed using node IP address.
 3. LoadBalancer: On any cloud provider clusters, this gives a url/endpoint or ip address to access the service.